e-dant/watcher/readme.md

 ## Tell Me More

-An arbitrary filesystem event watcher which is
+A filesystem event watcher which is

 1. Simple
 > The [1613](https://github.com/e-dant/watcher/blob/release/tool/sl)